Whither the Liberal Party?

 He continued, “To discourage ambition, to envy success, to have achieved superiority, to distrust independent thought, to sneer at and impute false motives to public service – these are the maladies of modern democracy, and of Australian democracy in particular.
 Yet ambition, effort, thinking, and readiness to serve are not only the design and objectives of self-government but are the essential conditions of its success.
 If this is not so, then we had better put back the clock, and search for a benevolent autocracy once more.”

-While the current Liberal Party is going though turmoil and confusion, it may be helpful to remind them of some of the basic principles of the Party, and to remind them that some core values deserve to be retained, regardless of the day and the age.
+While the current Liberal Party is going through turmoil and confusion, it may be helpful to remind them of some of the basic principles of the Party, and to remind them that some core values deserve to be retained, regardless of the day and the age.

 No political party is perfect, being comprised of imperfect people.
 And for the Christian, no one party will ever fully represent biblical concerns (although the smaller Christian parties may indeed come much closer to this ideal).
 So we must be wise and discerning, as well as prayerful, when we think, talk and act in a political fashion.

-Party political parties can on occasion show moments of greatness, nobility and values of worth.
+Modern political parties can on occasion show moments of greatness, nobility and values of worth.
 It is hoped our current opposition party can recapture some of this greatness soon.
 Australia needs genuine alternatives, and it needs great men for difficult times.

 Menzies was no saint, but he seemed to have a bit of vision, principle, and a set of core values.
 If the modern Liberals want to get back into power, they will need leaders with similar traits.
 Otherwise they may languish on the sidelines for some time to come.